Josh Berry: NASCAR and ARCA

-2014–2020
+2014–2021

 Berry's first NASCAR Xfinity Series race came at Iowa Speedway, driving the No. 5 Chevrolet Camaro for JR Motorsports.
 He started tenth and finished twelfth, finishing on the lead lap.
 He returned to the 5 car for the season finale at Homestead-Miami Speedway, again logging a lead-lap finish in 25th.
 He finished his debut season 50th in points.
 He returned to JR Motorsports for one race in 2015, finishing seventh at Richmond International Raceway.
 In 2016, his first race of the season was at Iowa, where he finished ninth in the No. 88 for JR Motorsports.
-He returned to that car in the first race of the Xfinity Series Chase, at Kentucky Speedway and ended up finishing 13th.
+He returned to that car in the first race of the Xfinity Series Playoffs, at Kentucky Speedway and ended up finishing thirteenth.
 Berry also made one start for Obaika Racing, finishing 27th at Darlington Raceway.
-Berry also debuted in the NASCAR Camping World Truck Series during the 2016 season, driving the No. 71 Contreras Motorsports truck to a 13th-place finish at Chicagoland Speedway.
+Berry also debuted in the NASCAR Camping World Truck Series during the 2016 season, driving the No. 71 Contreras Motorsports truck to a thirteenth-place finish at Chicagoland Speedway.

 In 2017, Berry made his first Xfinity Series start of the season, attempting the Kansas race for newly-formed NextGen Motorsports, driving their No. 55 Toyota.
 After qualifying 33rd, he finished 34th after suffering an engine failure on lap 182.

-In 2018, Berry made his debut in the ARCA Racing Series, driving for Chad Bryant Racing in their No. 22 Ford at Salem Speedway in April of that year, finishing 4th.
-In 2019, he drove for Visconti Motorsports and finished 3rd in their No. 74 car in the NASCAR K&N Pro Series East race at New Hampshire in September, which was his first start in that series.
+In 2018, Berry made his debut in the ARCA Racing Series, driving for Chad Bryant Racing in their No. 22 Ford at Salem Speedway in April of that year, finishing fourth.
+In 2019, he drove for Visconti Motorsports and finished third in their No. 74 car in the NASCAR K&N Pro Series East race at New Hampshire in September, which was his first start in that series.
 These were his only starts in NASCAR or ARCA in both of these years.